On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

-In this setting, we can give algorithms for addition, doubling, and negation of typical divisors. \begin{enumerate} \item The algorithm to negate an element of the Jacobian is simply to exchange $G$ and $G_1$; this exchanges the roles of $A$ and $D$.
-Both divisors remain typical. \item The algorithm to add two (different) elements of the Jacobian, one corresponding to $D$ as above, and the other to $D'$, represented by $(F',G',G'_1)$, proceeds as follows: first, compute $W^{3g+1}_{D+D'}$ as in Proposition~\ref{proposition3.4}, taking $N = 3g+1$.
-This means computing an echelon basis of the space $W^{4g}_D = FW^{2g} + GW^{2g-1}$ and selecting the first $g+2$ basis elements, thereby obtaining a basis for the subspace $W^{3g+1}_D$ in Step~(1) of that algorithm.
-(We also do the same for $W^{3g+1}_{D'}$.)
-Success of the remaining steps of the algorithm in Proposition~\ref{proposition3.4} guarantees that $D$ and $D'$ are disjoint, that $D+D'$ is semi-typical, and that we correctly obtain $s \in W^{3g}_{D+D'}, t \in W^{3g+1}_{D+D'}$.
+\begin{theorem} In the above setting, we have the following algorithms for negation, addition, and doubling of typical divisor classes, with necessary and sufficient conditions under which the algorithms succeed. \begin{enumerate} \item \textbf{Negating a divisor class:} Replace the triple $(F,G,G_1)$ by $(F,G_1,G)$.
+This exchanges the roles of $A$ and $D$, and succeeds in all cases.
+Both divisors remain typical. \item \textbf{Adding two (different) divisor classes:} Briefly, carry out the algorithms in Proposition~\ref{proposition3.4} then Proposition~\ref{proposition3.6}.
+More specifically, let the two elements of the Jacobian come from divisors $D$ and $D'$, represented by the triples $(F,G,G_1)$ and $(F',G',G'_1)$.
+Carry out Step~(1) of Proposition~\ref{proposition3.4}, taking $N = 3g+1$.
+In other words, compute an echelon basis of the space $W^{4g}_D = FW^{2g} + GW^{2g-1}$, and select the first $g+2$ basis elements.
+This yields a basis for the subspace $W^{3g+1}_D$; similarly, compute $W^{3g+1}_{D'}$.
+Now compute the intersection to obtain $W^{3g+1}_{D+D'}$, as in the remaining steps of the algorithm in Proposition~\ref{proposition3.4}.
+This succeeds if and only if $D$ and $D'$ are disjoint, and $D+D'$ is semi-typical, in which case we correctly obtain $s \in W^{3g}_{D+D'}, t \in W^{3g+1}_{D+D'}$.
+Next, apply the flipping algorithm in Proposition~\ref{proposition3.6}, with $N= 2g+1$.
 We write as usual $\Divisor s = D + D' + D''$.
-We next flip $D+D'$ once, as in Corollary~\ref{corollary3.6}, with $N=2g+1$, to obtain $F'',G''$ that describe $D''$; if successful, this certifies that $D+D'$ is typical.
-We then use Corollary~\ref{corollary3.6} again, with $N=2g+1$, to flip $D''$; assuming this is successful, this produces a divisor $D'''$, represented by elements $F''', G'''$, and certifies that $D''$ is typical.
+The flipping algorithm produces $\{F'',G''\}$ that describe $D''$; this succeeds if and only if $D+D'$ is typical.
+Do a further flip of $D''$ as in Proposition~\ref{proposition3.6}, again with $N=2g+1$; assuming this is successful, this produces a divisor $D'''$, represented by elements $F''', G'''$, and certifies that $D''$ is typical.
 We know that $D'''$ represents the same class in $\Pic^0(C)$ as $D+D'$, so $D'''$ is typical by Corollary~\ref{corollary2.8}.
-Thus we return the triple $(F''',G''',G'')$ as our representation of the sum $[D'''-g\Pinf] = [D-g\Pinf] + [D'-g\Pinf]$.
-Note that $F''' = F''$, and in fact $G'''$ can be computed simultaneously with $G''$ when one does the first flip of $D+D'$, along the lines of Steps (1)--(3) of the algorithm in Proposition~\ref{proposition3.12}.
-However, computing $G'''$ in this abbreviated way would not certify that $D''$ was typical, which is why we require the second application of Corollary~\ref{corollary3.6}. \item The algorithm to double an element of the Jacobian starts with the usual input data $(F,G,G_1)$, and computes first $H_1 = -G G_1/F$, then $s,t \in W^{3g+1}_{2D}$ using Proposition~\ref{proposition3.10} with $N= 3g+1$; thus $\Divisor s = 2D + D''$.
-We then do two flips, as in the algorithm we just gave for addition, thereby obtaining representations of the divisors $D''$ and $D'''$ as in that algorithm, while certifying that $2D$ (hence also $D'''$) and $D''$ are typical. \end{enumerate}
+Thus we return the triple $(F''',G''',G'')$ (where in fact $F''' = F''$) as our representation of the sum $[D'''-g\Pinf] = [D-g\Pinf] + [D'-g\Pinf]$.
+Given that $D, D'$ and their flips are known to be typical before starting the algorithm, this whole procedure succeeds if and only if $D,D'$ are disjoint, and $D''$ and $D'''$ are both typical. \item \textbf{Doubling a divisor class:} Start with the usual input data $(F,G,G_1)$, and compute first $H_1 = -G G_1/F$, then $s,t \in W^{3g+1}_{2D}$ using Proposition~\ref{proposition3.10} with $N= 3g+1$; thus $\Divisor s = 2D + D''$.
+Then do two flips, as in the algorithm for addition in~(2) above, thereby obtaining representations of the divisors $D''$ and $D'''$ as in that algorithm.
+Success occurs if and only if $2D$ (hence also $D'''$) and $D''$ are typical. \end{enumerate} \end{theorem}